statway/DTFLOW/README.md

 # DTFLOW

-a new method for inferring and visualizing dynamic cellular trajectories from single-cell data
+DTFLOW: inferring and visualizing dynamic cellular trajectories from single-cell data.
+The method only can be used for technology research, not for commercial purposes.